 Malta may be one of the world’s smallest countries, but its size hasn’t stopped it from having more mind-blowing sites and attractions than you can count on 2 – or quite easily 200 – hands.

-While making my way from Point A, Point B, and even Point Z, I started putting together a whole list of tips and tricks that helped me get the most of my brief stay in the country.
+While making my way from Point A, Point B, and even Point Z, I started putting together a whole list of tips and tricks that helped me get the most of my short stay in the country.

 And of course, I want you to have the perfect holiday too, so here are 12 things you need to know when planning your trip to Malta!